 Customers almost always let you know, and human behavior is pretty easy to pick up on in person.
 If it’s a virtual transaction, they’ll let you know via their tracked customer journey.
 Do they return, do their purchases sustain or increase, and how often (if ever) do they initiate communication with you?
 All of these subtleties are non-verbal communication customers are launching your way.

-Here are a few of the tell-tale signs of satisfied customers so you can duplicate the results in the future:
+Here are a few of the tell-tale signs of a satisfied customer so you can duplicate the results in the future:

 - They keep coming back.
 This one should be a no-brainer, but too often it’s easy to get used to “the regular in the white Jeep who order the all-sugar-free drink.”
 Learn his name, give him a perk from time to time, and he’ll likely do incredible word of mouth, free PR for you.
 Watch out for the regulars and treat them like you’re trying to win them over the first time around.